-The oscilloscopes are also supplied with the ready-to-use PicoScope oscilloscope software and PicoLog data logging software, which include their own on-line User's Guides.
+This manual is for programmers intending to write their own software using the PicoScope 2000 series API (Application Programming Interface).
+The scopes are also supplied with ready-to-use programs called PicoScope and PicoLog, which include their own on-line User's Guides.

-Please read the important information in this introductory section and then proceed to the Installation instructions.
+Please read the important information in this introductory section and then proceed to the Installation instructions 3.

-1.2 Minimum system requirements
+1.2 Licence conditions